DanielHaitink/LanguagePractical/README.md

 ##Usage

 Use the program by opening a terminal window.
 Go to the map the python files are in and there do the following:

 `python3 main.py`

+To feed it a file with questions formatted like the questions below you can do the following:

+`python3 main.py < ./QuestionsFile.txt > ./OutputFile.txt`

-The program will now accept Dutch questions, like the following input:
+The program accepts Dutch questions, formatted like the following input:
 - `Hoe lang is Usain Bolt?`
-- `1  Hoe lang is Usain Bolt?` (Note that it is a tab inbetween the number and sentence)
+- `1  Hoe lang is Usain Bolt?` (Note that it is a tab in between the number and sentence)

 To exit the program type `exit` or use the key-combination `ctrl+D`